Car Park Waterproofing Systems: Waterproofing, Coatings and Repairs Specialists

 What Are The Different Types Of Car Park Waterproofing Systems?

-The different types of car park waterproofing systems are liquid-applied membranes, mastic asphalt and cementitious waterproofing.
-There are some other systems used but these four car park waterproofing systems are used for the majority of car parks in the UK.
-These methods are favoured for their durability and proven performance of preventing water infiltration.
-Below we will look at each of these car park systems in more detail.
+The different types of car park waterproofing systems are liquid-applied, mastic asphalt and cementitious.
+There are some other systems used but these three car park waterproofing systems are used for the majority of car parks in the UK.
+These three car park waterproofing systems are favoured for their durability and proven performance of preventing water infiltration.
+The list below looks at each of these car park waterproofing systems in more detail.

 2. Mastic Asphalt